 Andrea LaRowe is Basecamp’s Head of People Ops.
 Andrea works with Jason and David to make working at Basecamp an excellent experience for its employees.
 She manages the day-to-day operations of the company, human resources, benefits & payroll administration, and event planning.
 Andrea is often the best person to tap first, when you don’t know who to talk to about a problem.

 Navid Afshar is Basecamp’s admin assistant.
-He assists Andrea with all administrative operations, and he’s primarily responsible for coordinating the details for our meetups.
+He assists Andrea with all administrative operations, and he’s primarily responsible for bookkeeping, supporting tax-related work, and coordinating the details for our meetups.
 Navid is another great person to ping if you don’t know where to go with a question.

 Customer Support (aka Team OMG)